 Chicago Armenian Wine Tasting

-1. Assisting with the relocation of children from the Artsakh Boarding School.
-When the Azeri attack into Artsakh began, the School found shelter on a Russian military base.
-They are now on their way to Armenia and will be housed at a partnering residential childcare institution.
+1. Relocation of children from Artsakh Boarding School.
+When the Azeri attack began, the School found shelter on a Russian military base.
+The children are now in Armenia, housed at a residential childcare institution.
 Our intent is to support these children with food, clothing, personal necessities, and educational expenses.

-2. SOAR established the Artsakh Family Restoration Fund (AFRF) in November 2021 to assure that no children in Artsakh would ever have to be institutionalized because of the casualties of war.
-To those Artsakh families forced to relocate to Armenia, SOAR provides emotional and financial support to assure cultural preservation and economic self-sufficiency.
+2. Artsakh Family Restoration Fund (AFRF).
+Founded in 2021, our AFRF assures that no children in Artsakh will ever have to be institutionalized because of the casualties of war.
+To those Artsakh families now in Armenia, SOAR provides emotional and financial support to assure cultural preservation and economic self-sufficiency.

-3. SOAR established the Families of Fallen Soldiers Relief Fund (FFSRF) in 2020 to assist the families of fallen and severely disabled Armenian service personnel by providing emotional, educational, and financial support and children’s enrichment assistance.
-The Fund aims to build strong, caring, and loving bonds with each family and to follow the widows and children through the years to assure that no children of fallen Armenian soldiers are ever institutionalized.
+3. Families of Fallen Soldiers Relief Fund (FFSRF).
+Established in 2020, the FFSRF assists the families of fallen and severely disabled Armenian service personnel by providing emotional, educational, and financial support and children’s enrichment assistance.
 To date, SOAR has supported more than 300 fallen soldier families with food support, housing assistance, educational expenses, psychological/grief counseling, and vocational training.

 Imagine one day you are forced to abandon your belongings, relinquish your livelihood, and most importantly, compelled to leave your home and ancestral territory.
 You have nowhere to go and wonder if, and when, assistance might come from strangers.
 SOAR is that intervening entity, dedicated to providing support to the abandoned and impoverished.
 We want nothing more than to provide normalcy to those Armenians children and families in times of chaos and uncertainty.